jeanmiles-plan9/PopularMovie/README.md

 # PopularMovie

 Step 1:
-Either create or add the following line to file togradle.properties(Project Properties)
+Either create or add the following line to file to gradle.properties(Project Properties)

 theMovieDBApiKey = “your_api_key”